HidayatRivai2020/Golang/Data_Structure/README.md

 - has fixed length
 - every element must be of same type
 - elements of the array stored in contiguous memory locations
-- length and the elements type determines the type of an array
+- length and the elements type determines the type of array
 - the length belongs to array type and determined at compile time

 ### Declaring Arrays